I fast from grudges. I feast on forgiveness.

 Forgiveness exists in the timeless realm of miracles, NOT in the human realm of time.
 Forgiveness is instantaneous; it is not like a broken leg that takes weeks to heal.
 It can happen instantly, in that moment in which YOU let go.

 Let’s do a brief review of what forgiveness really means:

-- Forgiveness means never having to retell the story.
+Reverend Joyce Flowers says that “forgiveness means never having to retell the story.”
 How often do you repeat some story of injustice or wrongdoing?
 “Do you know what happened to me the other day?”
 Think about that and promise to yourself that you will stop retelling the story.
 Perhaps even involve your family and friends to help you “police your own dialogue” and say to you, “I’ve already heard about that offense.
 Didn’t you say you were not going to keep repeating the same story?”

-- Forgiveness is FREEDOM.
+Forgiveness is FREEDOM.
 Try picking just one single offense and just let go of it.
-Perhaps write it down and them crumple it up and burn it.
+Perhaps write it down and then crumple it up and burn it.
 In that process, allow yourself to just forget it, to forgive.